The Common Metadata Repository: The Foundation of NASA’s Earth Observation Data

 - Ensures high-quality metadata through a process of continual curation and assessment, both automated and manual; and

-Benefits of Having the CMR as a Central Repository for NASA Earth Science Metadata
+Benefits of Having CMR as a Central Repository for NASA Earth Science Metadata

 3. Designing for future growth and a big data future: CMR ingest services easily can be adjusted to handle data reprocessing demands and additional data loads without degradations in service.
 In fact, these services were designed from the outset to handle the more than one billion records that are expected by 2020.
 This allows more metadata to be discovered and used by more users and applications.
 This feature also allows the metadata archive to easily grow as data holdings increase while maintaining highly available, sub-second search performance.

-4. Catering to developers seeking to leverage NASA’s Earth science data: The CMR provides benefits to developers.
-As part of the historical requirement to make NASA data and the software used to create NASA data open to the public, the application program interface (API) on which the CMR is based along with the UMM specifications are available through the Earthdata Developer Portal.
+4. Catering to developers seeking to leverage NASA’s Earth science data: CMR provides benefits to developers.
+As part of the historical requirement to make NASA data and the software used to create NASA data open to the public, the application program interface (API) on which CMR is based, along with UMM specifications, are available through the Earthdata Developer Resource.
 Additionally, a CMR Client Developer Forum allows users to submit questions directly to the CMR team on best practices for using the system and for requesting feature updates.
 While EOSDIS retains complete control over the metadata represented in the CMR, the CMR API allows client systems to be developed that use CMR services.
 The CMR API facilitates the development of custom client applications that meet the needs of a general user audience or a specific science application.

-Development of NASA Earth Science Data Collections and the Need for the CMR
+Development of NASA Earth Science Data Collections and the Need for CMR

-Prior to the development of the CMR, the EOSDIS’ EOS Clearing House (ECHO) and NASA’s Global Change Master Directory (GCMD) enabled search and discovery of data from NASA Earth observing missions.
-While both ECHO and the GCMD rely on metadata to enable search and discovery of data and data products, they followed separate paths in their development.
+Prior to the development of CMR, ECHO and GCMD enabled search and discovery of data from NASA Earth observing missions.
+While both ECHO and GCMD rely on metadata to enable search and discovery of data and data products, they followed separate paths in their development.

 ECHO was developed specifically for searching and ordering raw and processed data from NASA’s Earth Observing System (EOS) missions to enable broader use of NASA’s EOS data.
-The GCMD was primarily developed to help users find Earth science data collections within NASA and eventually other agencies under the U.S. Global Change Research Program, and was the original source of metadata for EOSDIS.
-The GCMD also developed systems to share data from multinational sources as part of the international Committee on Earth Observation Satellites (CEOS) International Directory Network (IDN).
-The IDN links Earth science data and datasets from various international organizations, including NASA, the European Space Agency, and the Japan Aerospace Exploration Agency.
+GCMD was primarily developed to help users find Earth science data collections within NASA and eventually other agencies under the U.S. Global Change Research Program, and was the original source of metadata for EOSDIS.
+GCMD also developed systems to share data from multinational sources as part of the international Committee on Earth Observation Satellites (CEOS) International Directory Network (IDN).
+The IDN links Earth science data and datasets from various international organizations, including NASA, ESA, and the Japan Aerospace Exploration Agency.

-The UMM is a common data model across metadata in the CMR, and provides mappings between CMR-supported existing metadata standards (such as ECHO 10, DIF 9, and ISO 19115-1) directly to the UMM without the need for an additional translation.
-In addition, ISO 19100-series standards are being applied to Earth science metadata represented by the UMM.
+UMM is a common data model across metadata in CMR, and provides mappings between CMR-supported existing metadata standards (such as ECHO 10, DIF 9, and ISO 19115-1) directly to UMM without the need for an additional translation.
+In addition, ISO 19100-series standards are being applied to Earth science metadata represented by UMM.

-Looking Towards the Future: What the CMR Means for You
+Looking Towards the Future: What CMR Means for You

 With the bulk of NASA Earth science metadata collections now unified into a single repository, data users are seeing an overall improvement in the speed of searches and the relevancy of returned results.
-The legacy ECHO system is being retired and the GCMD now services its data searches via the CMR API.
-The merger of metadata from ECHO and the GCMD also entails an overall quality assessment of NASA Earth science metadata and the standardization of existing metadata.
+The legacy ECHO system is now retired, and GCMD services its data searches via the CMR API.
+The merger of metadata from ECHO and GCMD also entails an overall quality assessment of NASA Earth science metadata and the standardization of existing metadata.
 The end result is higher quality metadata based on international standards that enables faster searches through the entire NASA Earth observation data catalog and the ability of this catalog to grow as needed without a loss in search efficiency.